NV: 702-369-1188 | FL: 407-LIONESS

 The appraisal language in some policies typically reads as follows:

 Appraisal.
 If you and we fail to agree on the actual cash value, amount of loss, or cost of repair or replacement, either can make a written demand for appraisal.
-Each will then select a competent, independent, appraiser and notify the other of the appraiser’s identity within 20 days of receipt of the written demand.
-The two appraisers will choose an umpire.
-If they cannot agree upon an umpire within 15 days, you or we may request that the choice be made by a judge of a district court of a judicial district where the loss occurred.
-The two appraisers will then set the amount of loss, stating separately the actual cash value and loss to each item.
+Each will then select a competent, independent appraiser and notify the other of the appraiser’s identity within 20 days of receipt of the written demand.
+The two Appraisers will choose an Umpire.
+If they cannot agree upon an Umpire within 15 days, you or we may request that the choice be made by a judge of a district court of a judicial district where the loss occurred.
+The two Appraisers will then set the amount of loss, stating separately the actual cash value and loss to each item.

-Once the Appraisal clause/provision is invoked, the insured’s appraiser and the insurance carrier’s appraiser will estimate the damage and try to come to an agreement on the amount of loss.
+Once the Appraisal clause/provision is invoked, the insured’s Appraiser and the insurance carrier’s Appraiser will estimate the damage and try to come to an agreement on the amount of loss.